urlbox/urlbox-dotnet/Urlbox/Urlbox/README.md

 ### `DownloadAsBase64(options)`

-Gets a render link, opens it, then downloads the screenshot file as a Base64 string.
+Gets a render link, runs a GET to it to render your screenshot, then downloads the screenshot file as a Base64 string.

 ### `DownloadToFile(options, filePath)`

-Gets a render link, opens it, then downloads and stores the screenshot to the given filePath.
+Gets a render link, runs a GET to it to render your screenshot, then downloads and stores the screenshot to the given filePath.

 ### `GeneratePNGUrl(options)`